ADDITIONAL DIGITAL ASSET

 10 Very Good Things to Know About the DAM Business Segment

-This was written from my learnings at the Henry Stewart DAM Foundation seminars that took place in
+I wrote this from my learnings at the Henry Stewart DAM Foundation seminars that took place in

 Los Angeles back in 2016.
 It outlines several key areas like how to position Digital Asset Management in any organization, what people to engage on implementing a solution, how to make decisions on the proper platform, price point considerations, how some companies have monetized their assets, how to define metadata taxonomy and trends in the DAM industry currently.